techwise-technologies/tsuki-dev/DEPLOYMENT.md

     experimental_http3
 }

-yourdomain.com, www.yourdomain.com {
+yourdomain.com, www.yourdomain.com {          <------------ EDIT THIS
   reverse_proxy 127.0.0.1:8080
-  tls email@yourdomain.com
+  tls email@yourdomain.com                    <------------ EDIT THIS

   tls {
-    dns cloudflare cloudflare_api_token
+    dns cloudflare cloudflare_api_token       <------------ EDIT THIS
   }
 }

-devpanel.yourdomain.com {
+devpanel.yourdomain.com {                     <------------ EDIT THIS
   reverse_proxy 127.0.0.1:9000
-  tls email@yourdomain.com
+  tls email@yourdomain.com                    <------------ EDIT THIS

   tls {
-    dns cloudflare cloudflare_api_token
+    dns cloudflare cloudflare_api_token       <------------ EDIT THIS
   }
 }
 ```

-Replace all occurances of "yourdomain.com" with your Desired domain name and all occurances of "email@yourdomain.com" & "cloudflare_api_token" with your own token and email.
+Replace all occurances of "yourdomain.com" with your Desired Domain Name and all occurances of "email@yourdomain.com" & "cloudflare_api_token" with your own token and email.

-Exit the file by pressing and holding ctrl + x, this will initiate a prompt that will ask if you wish to save the changes, press Y and Enter.
+Exit the file by pressing and holding ctrl + x.

+This will initiate a prompt that will ask if you wish to save the changes, press Y and Enter.

 ### STEP 5: Deployment with Docker-Compose

 Time to Deploy, Run this Command and Watch the code Execute.
 It may take a few minutes, be patient.

     docker-compose up -d

 After a few moments your WordPress Application & Your Admin UI is ready to be configured.